biosustain/python_package/developing.md

 ├── tests
 │   ├── __init__.py
 │   └── test_mockup.py # files and test_function need to start with test_ to be recognized by pytest
-├── LICENSE
+├── LICENSE # License file specifying usage terms
-├── MANIFEST.in
-├── pyproject.toml
-├── pytest.ini
-├── README.md
+├── MANIFEST.in # non-python files to include into the build package ├── pyproject.toml # python package metadata, dependencies and configurations (incl. build tools) ├── pytest.ini # pytest configuration
-├── setup.cfg # only used to set flake8 line length
+├── README.md # README which is rendered on GitHub (or other hosting services) └── setup.cfg # old python configuration file, only used to set flake8 line length └── setup.py # artefact for backward compatibility, do not change
-└── setup.py
 ```